Template Letter

 [USE THIS SECTION IF ADDRESSING PRONOUNS POLICY]

-[If related to teacher pronoun use] Using students’ correct names and pronouns is a proven measure to show respect, earn trust, and affirm our students.
-When adults show their students this respect and affirmation, students feel safe and can focus on learning.
+No matter the political climate, educators have a duty to create a safe environment that helps all students learn at their best.
+Using students’ correct names and pronouns is a proven measure to show respect, earn trust, and affirm our students so that they can feel safe and can focus on learning.
 When adults misgender and shame their students instead, they inevitably form an antagonistic relationship with their students.
-This antagonism has negative effects on student learning and mental health.
+This antagonism has negative effects on learning and mental health for all students.
 And once educators and administrators model unhealthy communication, other students will pick up on and imitate it, further increasing the risk for transgender and gender non-conforming students.
-Meanwhile, using preferred names and pronouns is associated with a large decrease in depressive symptoms, suicidal thoughts, and even suicide attempts.
+In contrast, using a student’s affirmed names and pronouns is associated with a large decrease in depressive symptoms, suicidal thoughts, and even suicide attempts among LGBTQI+ students.1 Importantly, it also improves the school environment for other students.

-Respecting names and pronouns should be a common courtesy; it’s the least we can do.
-But we also know that doing so will improve student wellness and mental health and allow students to focus and thrive.
-Most educators want to be able to support and affirm their students by addressing them properly, and it violates their sense of their obligations as educators when they are told [[they cannot treat all our students with empathy and support] OR [that it is official school policy to deny simple courtesy and respect to a targeted group of students.]]
+Respecting names and pronouns should be a common courtesy; it’s the least we can do as fellow human beings and as educators who care about students.2 But we also know that doing so will improve student wellness and mental health and allow all students to focus and thrive.
+Most educators want to be able to support and affirm their students by addressing them properly, and it violates their sense of their obligations as educators when they are told [[they cannot treat all our students with empathy and support] OR [that it is official school policy to deny simple courtesy and respect to a targeted group of students.
+CITE TO STATE ETHICS CODE, if it contains language about the obligation of educators to support all students]3

 [USE THIS SECTION IF A POLICY OUTS STUDENTS]

-Outing students before they are ready is inappropriate, unsafe, and may even be illegal.
+Not every LGBTQI+ student feels safe to be their true self in all contexts of their life, and some simply have not found the right time or manner to come out.
+Educators have a responsibility to care for their students, including when students confide in them about sensitive matters such as being LGBTQI+.4 Outing students before they are ready is inappropriate and can be unsafe.
 Students need to be able to trust teachers and other school employees; often, they may not have anyone else to turn to.
-A policy that outs students against their will after they bravely confide in a teacher or administrator can place the student in danger, it can harm the student’s relationship with that adult, and contributes to a fearful school climate.
-We urge you to allow teachers and administrators to be sources of support for students, rather than betraying their trust.
+A policy that outs students against their will after they bravely confide in a teacher or administrator can place the student in danger, can harm the student’s relationship with that adult, and in turn contributes to a fearful school climate for all students.
+We urge you to allow teachers, counselors, and administrators to be sources of support for students, rather than betraying their trust.
+Certainly where teachers, counselors, and administrators have reason to be concerned that a student may be in danger if they are outed, the school should protect the student and their confidences.

 [USE THIS SECTION IF ADDRESSING BATHROOM POLICY]

-Transgender students and employees must be able to use bathrooms and facilities consistent with their gender identity.
+Transgender, intersex and nonbinary students and employees must be able to use bathrooms and facilities consistent with their gender identity.
+Transgender, intersex, and nonbinary students would also benefit from an increase in gender-neutral, easily accessible bathrooms that are open to all students and whose use is not stigmatized.
 Medical experts recognize that “[d]enying transgender students this access endangers their health, safety and well-being, leads to negative health outcomes and heightens stigma and discrimination.”
 Students who avoid using the bathroom may have “recurrent urinary tract infections and constipation, as well as the possibility of more serious health complications, including hematuria and chronic kidney disease.”
-And the consequences are not just physical—medical experts also emphasize that exclusive policies “exacerbate the risk of anxiety and depression, low self-esteem, engaging in self-injurious behaviors, suicide, substance use, homelessness and eating disorders, among other adverse outcomes.”
+And the consequences are not just physical—medical experts also emphasize that exclusive policies “exacerbate the risk of anxiety and depression, low self-esteem, engaging in self-injurious behaviors, suicide, substance use, homelessness and eating disorders, among other adverse outcomes.”5

-Transgender students cannot be treated as outcasts or the “other” by their [school/district].
-Transgender and gender non-conforming students already face a great deal of unwanted attention due to their gender expression.
-Many need to socially transition as part of their medical plan of care.
-And all students need to be able to safely use the bathroom at school; at its core, our students just want to use the bathroom and other facilities in peace.
-We urge you to adopt an inclusive policy that takes into account the safety and dignity of transgender and gender non-conforming students.
+Transgender, intersex, and non-binary students must not be treated as outcasts or the “other” by their [school/district].
+These students already face a great deal of unwanted attention due to their gender expression and often cannot safely use a bathroom reserved for their biological sex.
+All students need to be able to safely use the bathroom at school; our students just want to use the bathroom and other facilities in peace.
+We urge you to adopt an inclusive policy that takes into account the safety and dignity of transgender, intersex and nonbinary students.

 [USE THIS SECTION IF ADDRESSING BULLYING/HARASSMENT]

-[Gay, lesbian, and bisexual/Transgender/LGBTQ+] students have a right to go to school without being bullied and harassed.
-Unfortunately, these students are common targets for bullies.
-More than 75 percent of LGBTQ+ youth report being verbally harassed based on their sexual orientation, gender, or gender identity during the last year.
-And we know that students are experiencing bullying and harassment at [name of school/district]. [describe any specific incidents, as appropriate].
+LGBTQI+ students, like all students, have a right to go to school without being bullied and harassed.
+Unfortunately, these students are common targets for bullies; more than 75 percent of LGBTQI+ youth report being verbally harassed based on their sexual orientation, gender, or gender identity during the 2020-21 school year.6 This is worsening in the current political climate.7 And we know that students are experiencing bullying and harassment at [name of school/district]. [describe any specific incidents, as appropriate].

-When schools do not appropriately address bullying and harassment based on [gender identity or sexual orientation], it can spread quickly and multiply.
+When schools do not appropriately address bullying and harassment, it can spread quickly and multiply.
 And it is clear that once students become afraid of how other students perceive them, once they are traumatized or feel unsafe within the school, that fear becomes a major distraction.
 Students should focus on learning, not avoiding certain people and places within the school—but they can only do so if [school/district name] lives up to its responsibility to take a firm stance against bullying and harassment.

-Moreover, [schools/districts] that fail to address bullying and harassment appropriately open themselves up to potential legal liability under Title IX [and state laws].
+Moreover, [schools/districts] that fail to address bullying and harassment open themselves up to potential legal liability.
 [If considering legal action: We are concerned that the climate at [school] has become a hostile environment and the [school/district] does not respond appropriately to known bullying and harassment incidents.]
 [School/district] must remedy this situation and bullying and harassment based on gender identity and sexual orientation cannot be tolerated in the future.

 [USE THIS SECTION TO ADDRESS CENSORSHIP OF SUPPORTIVE SYMBOLS]

-Schools that foster a safe, welcoming, and supportive environment consistently report better health and academic outcomes for students—and supportive teachers and administrators are a huge part of creating that kind of climate.
-The need for visible and supportive allies has only increased now that many politicians are advocating for laws that target LGBTQ+ students.
+Schools that foster a safe, welcoming, and supportive environment consistently report better health and academic outcomes for students—and supportive teachers and administrators are a huge part of creating that kind of climate.8 The need for visible and supportive allies has only increased.

 [CONCLUSION – USE FOR ALL]

 We are very concerned that this policy puts students at risk.
-Any policy that makes [gay, lesbian, and bisexual/transgender/LGBTQ+] students feel ostracized and rejected is a matter of grave concern since we know that LGBTQ+ youth already report high levels of depression and suicidal ideation and are particularly likely to experience feelings of sadness and hopelessness and to be victims of bullying.
-The Trevor Project’s 2022 National Survey on LGBTQ Youth Mental Health found that 45 percent of LGBTQ youth seriously considered attempting suicide in the past year.
-But we also know that these tragic numbers are not inevitable; LGBTQ+ students in schools with inclusive policies and supportive teachers fare significantly better, showing that our efforts to be supportive do make a difference.
+Any policy that makes LGBTQI+ students feel ostracized and rejected is a matter of grave concern, since we know that discrimination and bullying of LGBTQI+ youth creates disproportionately high levels of depression and suicidal ideation.9 The Trevor Project’s 2022 National Survey on LGBTQ Youth Mental Health found that 45 percent of LGBTQ youth seriously considered attempting suicide in that year.10 But we also know that these tragic numbers are not inevitable; LGBTQI+ students in schools with inclusive policies and supportive teachers fare significantly better, showing that our efforts to be supportive do make a difference.11

-In addition to the particular risk posed to [gay, lesbian, and bisexual/transgender/LGBTQ+] students, we are concerned about the impact policies like this have on the school climate for all students.
-It is well-documented that inclusive and equitable policies impact all students in the school, regardless of their [gender identity/sexual orientation].
-In fact, the Centers for Disease Control and Prevention recommends LGBTQ+ supportive professional development for teachers and school staff as “a best practice for improving safety and connectedness in schools for both LGBTQ+ youth and their cisgender, heterosexual peers.”
+In addition to the particular risk posed to LGBTQI+ students, we are concerned about the impact policies like this have on the school climate for all students.
+It is well-documented that inclusive and equitable policies impact all students in the school, regardless of their [gender identity/sexual orientation].12 LGBTQI+ supportive professional development for teachers and school staff is “a best practice for improving safety and connectedness in schools for both LGBTQI+ youth and their cisgender, heterosexual peers.”13

-We believe that every child, no matter what they look like, where they come from, or how they identify, deserves a safe and welcoming public school where they can thrive and prepare for their future.
+We believe that every child, no matter their race, gender identity, or zip code, deserves a safe and welcoming public school where they can thrive and prepare for their future.
 It is why educators are called to this profession by a singular purpose: their unwavering and unequivocal commitment to students’ learning, well-being, and potential.
 We look forward to working with you to ensure that these problems are quickly resolved so that all students can focus on their education and reach their potential.

 Sincerely,